-A portrait of the nature of anxiety as much as of its central character, “That Woman,” written for Josiane Balasko -- who excels as a cop plagued by grief-triggered insomnia -- is elaborate and effectively creepy.
+A portrait of the nature of anxiety as much as of its central character, “That Woman,” written for Josiane Balasko — who excels as a cop plagued by grief-triggered insomnia — is elaborate and effectively creepy.
+A police procedural marbled with suicide, nightmares, hooded harbingers of evil and, uh, bunny rabbits, pic sustains a mood of gloom and intrigue but eschews neat conclusions or explanations.
 Sure to be an attention-getter in French-lingo markets, this is a worthy addition to contempo French cinema sidebars.

 Rather than aiming to clear up everything at the end, scripter-helmer Guillaume Nicloux aims for everything becoming marginally less murky.
 Carefully crafted and well-thesped result is a moody, incident-laden variation on the stereotypical European art film: The public is invited into the life of a reserved, self-sufficient but troubled character who happens to be a cop.
 At pic’s end, viewers have lived through some harrowing experiences with her.
 Auds who collect narrative loose ends will be thrilled; others may or may not settle for a tightly controlled jigsaw exercise, magnificently lit by ace d.p.
 Pierre-William Glenn.

 Divorced police captain Michele Varin (Balasko, impressively sober) is still grieving for her 8-year-old son, who died on a leap year day, and Feb.
 29 is only a week away.
 Distinct white letters and numbers against a black background indicate the exact date and time, starting with 9:50 p.m. on Feb.
 21.